syhru/syhru/README.md

 - I am involved in interesting fullstack projects.
 - I explore different tools and libraries to improve my skills.
 - I'm a morning person, always excited and constantly learning in the tech world.

-##

-- Demon Slayer is my favorite anime.
-- As a kid, I wanted to be an astronaut.
-- I love using Mac after switching from Linux.

   ## ✨ Fun Facts
 <table><tr><td valign="top" width="50%">